dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/mockups-models.md

 ### Step 2: Make Prettier

 Once you are ready to make it prettier just go straight into [Figma](https://www.figma.com/) (free for students).
-Don't forget to [verify your student status](https://www.figma.com/student/apply).
+Don't forget to [verify your student status](https://www.figma.com/student/apply).  *Note: Make sure to create your project in the CS98 Figma Team - and don't create multiple projects â€” just one project and one page so you can link your various designs together.*

 There are many good design resources out there.
 Here's [one](http://cdn.ustwo.com/PPP/PP3.pdf) about pixel perfect design.